robksawyer/minnow-back/README.md

 The best way to test while in development is to run the following command in a terminal window.
 ```
-mocha test -w
+npm run watch-test
 ```

 > This will run mocha tests as a background process and will continually update as tests are changed.
+This command can be updated in `package.json` in the scripts section.

 ## Remote Continuous Integration (CI) Testing